Succession season 3, episode 5 recap: Mad emperors rock the vote

 Members of the Roy family seem to permanently teeter on the precipice of disaster, but even they look rattled in the latest episode of HBO's Succession.
-The future of the company -- and the entire country -- hangs in the balance in a pissing contest between two men who can't even piss by themselves.
+The future of the company hangs in the balance in a pissing contest between two men who can't even piss by themselves.

 Spoilers ahead!